Kevin Hyland: Independent Anti-Slavery Commissioner

 The creation of an Independent Commissioner is one of the main provisions of the UK's Modern Slavery Act 2015.
 Hyland was appointed to the role in November 2014 and acted as 'designate' Commissioner until the Bill received Royal Assent in March 2015, when he became Commissioner.
 He resigned in May 2018.

-The role complements the existing role of Victims' Commissioner to ensure that modern slavery issues are tackled in a coordinated and effective manner across the UK.
-He will work closely with law enforcement agencies, local authorities, third sector organisations and internationally to encourage good practice in the identification of victims and the prevention, detection, investigation and prosecution of modern slavery crimes, including international collaboration.
-The role requires published annual reports for Parliamentary scrutiny.

-Kevin Hyland alleged that young children are made to do begging, pickpocketing and shoplifting in a manner similar to what happens in the novel, Oliver Twist by Charles Dickens.
-Hyland maintains 151 convictions for slavery-related offences occurred in 2014 which he felt was far too few.
-Hyland claims police are doing too little to prevent contemporary slavery in the UK:
+Hyland alleged that young children are made to do begging, pickpocketing and shoplifting in a manner similar to what happens in the novel, Oliver Twist by Charles Dickens.
+He said 151 convictions for slavery-related offences occurred in 2014 which he felt was far too few.
+Hyland said police were doing too little to prevent contemporary slavery in the UK:

 Hyland wanted police forces to make dealing with slavery "one of the highest priorities".

-In 2016 Hyland urged members of the public in London to report any brothels and flats used for human trafficking.
-He highlighted risk of labour exploitation on high streets in car washes and nail bars.
+In 2016 Hyland urged members of the public in London to report brothels and flats used for human trafficking.
+He highlighted risk of labour exploitation on high streets, in car washes and nail bars.
 He also called on ministers to deport foreign diplomats found to be keeping staff in slave conditions, and to implement reforms intended to make it easier for victims to escape abusive employers.

 In 2015 he led efforts for inclusion of human trafficking and modern slavery in the 15-year UN Sustainable Development Goals.
 This was secured as SDG 8.7 on the final day of negotiations at the UN in New York in the summer of 2015.
 This has resulted in many global efforts focussed on fighting modern slavery and human trafficking, including Alliance 8.7, an initiative led by the International Labour Organisation.

 Santa Marta Group

 Hyland helped to establish the Santa Marta Group, a body comprising international law enforcement agencies, civil society, NGOs and the Catholic Church.

-The Group was launched by Pope Francis at the Vatican in April 2014, and is named after the Papal residence, where delegates stayed during the first meeting.
+The body was launched by Pope Francis at the Vatican in April 2014, and is named after the Papal residence, where delegates stayed during the first meeting.
 At the launch Pope Francis described human trafficking as "an open wound on the body of contemporary society; a crime against humanity".

-The Group was developed by the Catholic Bishops' Conference of England and Wales in collaboration with the London Metropolitan Police and is led by Cardinal Vincent Nichols, the Archbishop of Westminster.
+The group was developed by the Catholic Bishops' Conference of England and Wales in collaboration with the London Metropolitan Police and is led by Cardinal Vincent Nichols, the Archbishop of Westminster.

+Praeveni Global

+Hyland is the Chief Executive Officer of Praeveni Global, a non-profit based in the United States that leads global efforts for prevention of modern slavery and human trafficking.
+Praeveni Global launched the '30by30' campaign at the G20 in 2024.
+This campaign called on G20 nations to collectively provide US$30 billion annually to fight modern slavery and human trafficking by 2030.